ARCTraining/hpc2-software/book/course/theory.md

 ARC3/ARC4 cannot run virtual machines.
 ```

-Virtual machines reffer to applications (and system level hypervisors) that provide a software representation of hardware to run guest machines.
+Virtual machines refer to applications (and system level hypervisors) that provide a software representation of hardware to run guest machines.

 It is possible to create and run multiple guest machines on a single host.

-The guest machines can use different virtual hardware to the host phyiscal machine and any operating system that supports the virtual harware.
+The guest machines can use different virtual hardware to the host phyiscal machine and any operating system that supports the virtual hardware.

 ### Containers

 Containers are an Operating System level virtualisation that provides isolated instances.
-They utilise the host operating sytem's kernel and access to (usually a limited set of) hardware resources (memory, CPU, storage, input devices).
+They utilise the host operating system's kernel and provide access to (usually a limited set of) hardware resources (memory, CPU, storage, input devices).

-Containers have less overheard (often no noticable performance loss) due to not needing to emulate any hardware, more flexible and require less storage and configuration.
+Containers have less overhead (often no noticeable performance loss) due to not needing to emulate any hardware, are more flexible and require less storage and configuration.

 ARC3 and ARC4 support Singularity and Apptainer (the new successor to Singularity) container tools.
 They support the import and running of Docker containers.